OpenTechSchool/python-flask/core/setup.md

 On OS X and Linux, try

-    $ sudo pip install virtualenv
+    $ pip install --user virtualenv

 Now that it is installed, we can set up a "virtual environment" for this workshop.
-This will keep Flask and it's dependencies contained to just this workshop:
+This will keep Flask and it's dependencies contained to just this workshop.

 On OSX and Linux: